|

 The bad guy

 For many years now, cholesterol has been considered the bad actor in the food supply.
 More people are taking statin drugs to lower cholesterol than ever before.
-Are there other ways that you can help to lower your cholesterol levels on your own?
+This is in spite of the fact that these drugs can have uncomfortable side effects.

 You need cholesterol to live